HOME > READING

 • Jellyfish: the man sits cross-legged.
 The woman sits on top of him, contacting both torsos facing each other and bringing her heels towards his knees.

-• Facial sex: one of the women lies on her back, while the other lies on top, but in reverse.
+• Oral sex (Sixty-nine): one person lies on their back, while the other lies on top, but in reverse.
 At the same time, each performs oral sex on the other.

 If you want to add sex toys to stimulate the G-spot in women, it is possible.
 Just be careful with hygiene (12).
 And beyond pleasure, you should always take precautions to prevent sexually transmitted infections (13,14).